-Should you register with your embassy or consulate while traveling?
+Should you register with your embassy or consulate while you’re traveling to a foreign country?
+Maybe.
+It really depends on the country you’re visiting.
 In this article, we’ll show you how to register with many of the world’s embassies or consulates while you’re abroad.

 What is Travel Registration?

-Travel Registration is a free service provided by a specific country to its citizens who are living or traveling (usually for an extended period) in a foreign country.
+Travel Registration is a free service provided by specific countries to their citizens who are living or traveling (usually for an extended period) in a foreign country.

 You can do it either online for a lot of countries, but also by visiting the embassy of a foreign citizen.